sturnberg/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 The unit of measure can be overridden for any SdsTypeProperty defined by the stream type, including primary and secondary indexes.
 For more information on SdsTypeProperty `Uom`, see [Types](xref:sdsTypes#sdstypeproperty).

-Read characteristics of the SdsStream are determined by the SdsType and the `PropertyOverride` of the SdsStream.
+Read characteristics of the stream are determined by the type and the `PropertyOverride` of the stream.
 The interpolation mode for non-index properties can be defined and overridden at the SdsStream level.
 For more information about type read characteristics see [Types](xref:sdsTypes#sdstypeproperty).